 - If the subject’s pressure is elevated, measure blood pressure two additional times, waiting a few minutes between measurements.

 - Explain the procedure to the patient to allay anxiety.

 - Avoid exertion, meals or smoking for 30 minutes before BP is measured.
 The patient must be allowed to rest 5 minutes before BP is measured.

 - High BP may be erroneously recorded in an obese person because the inflatable rubber bladder may be too short for the obese arm (Recommended dimensions are 12 x 35 cms).
-When the bladder does not completely encircle the arm the centre of the bladder must be placed directly over the brachial artery.
+When the bladder does not completely encircle the arm the center of the bladder must be placed directly over the brachial artery.

 - The arm must be supported to the heart level.
-In the supine position the arm is usually at the heart level.
+In the supine position, the arm is usually at the heart level.
 In sitting and standing positions the arm must be horizontal with fourth intercostals space at the sternum.
 In normal people there is no significant difference in BP between supine, sitting and standing positions provided the arm is supported at the heart level.
 Some antihypertensive agents cause postural hypotension and when this is expected, BP must be measured in both lying and standing position.

 - If the arm is unsupported, the patient will perform isometric exercises which may elevate the diastolic BP by 10 percent.
 This is especially so in hypertensive patients on beta-adrenergic blocking agents.
 To avoid this the arm must be supported.

 - The BP may be higher in the right arm by 2-10 mm Hg.
 Most pressures in practice are measured on the right arm.
 However, if the BP is higher by 10 mm Hg in one arm further measurements should be made in that arm.